-Once you get the plate on, get the M8 nuts and M8-25 bolts from the yellow bag and use four of each to secure the plate to the plastic shoulder bracket.
-The shoulder bracket has nut catches on it to help you put the bolts on without the need for a wrench.
+Once you get the plate on, get the M8-16 bolts from the orange bag and use four of each to secure the steel brackets to the rail.
 Tighten the bolts down with a size 6 Allen key until snug.
-The shoulder bracket should wind up flush with the steel plate.

-Repeat the same process on the other side, being careful not to cause damage to the motor or the drag chain mount in the process.
+Repeat the same process on the other side, being careful not to cause damage to the motor or the drag chain mount in the process if you need to use some force.